 The return of the Tiffin: an eco friendly way to carry your lunch

-Sometimes we just have to look in the mirror of history to find eco friendly solutions for every day life.
+Sometimes eco friendly solutions for every day life are items that were invented BEFORE plastic.
 And the Tiffin, that clever little stainless steel lunch box traditionally used in India to carry a snack or lunch, is a perfect example of something invented long ago that seems to be thoroughly modern - but it was first used in the 1800s!

 They really are the ultimate zero-waste lunch carrier.
 Traditionally, they are made from stainless steel, have multiple compartments for different foods, and have a sturdy clip on the outside to stop the lids flying off.